 Steamboat Springs The Routt County District Attorney’s Office has filed charges against a 29-year-old Steamboat Springs man accused of distributing methamphetamine to a person working with the All Crimes Enforcement Team drug task force.

-Conor Michael Barrett was arrested Friday and charged Monday with a single count of unlawful distribution, manufacturing, dispensing, sale or possession of a Schedule 2 controlled substance, a Class 3 felony.
+The man was arrested Friday and charged Monday with a single count of unlawful distribution, manufacturing, dispensing, sale or possession of a Schedule 2 controlled substance, a Class 3 felony.

 After getting the substance analyzed by the Colorado Bureau of Investigation, ACET confirmed the substance weighing about an ounce actually was methamphetamine.

-Barrett was released from custody after posting a $50,000 personal recognizance bond.
+The man was released from custody after posting a $50,000 personal recognizance bond.

-Barrett has hired Steamboat attorney Patrick Welsh to represent him.
+The man has hired Steamboat attorney Patrick Welsh to represent him.
 Welsh said it was too early to comment specifically about the accusations.

 “We are investigating the charges at this time,” Welsh said.